JWST Astronomers Proposal Tool Overview

 - check the schedulability of observations using the APT visit planner;

 - calculate the total science time and total time allocation request including overheads;

-- check for duplicate observations against existing and planned JWST observations1;
+- check against existing and planned JWST observations for possible duplications;

 - submit JWST proposals (including archival/theory proposals) to STScI for review.

 Each short section below will point you to more detailed information on that topic.
 (Note: topic headings are clickable.)
 In addition, there are several ways to get help with APT, including a number of short training videos on various topics.

 Supporting information is entered in the Proposal Information GUI by choosing the form editor tool on the Top Tool Bar and then "Proposal Information" in the Tree Editor at left, as shown in Figure 1.
 The JWST APT proposal information form contains entry areas for required information about each JWST proposal, such as Title, Abstract, proposal categories, and so forth.
 Red X icons indicate errors in APT, but can also simply indicate required fields for which no relevant data have yet been entered.

 JWST proposers must specify a list of targets, and in most cases, the target positions for each proposed JWST target.
 Targets may be fixed targets, solar system (moving) targets, or generic targets (e.g., ToO—target of opportunity).
 To verify positions on the sky, one can view and save target confirmation charts using the icon on the Top Tool Bar.

 Users specify observations of a target using instrument-specific observation templates, which appear when choices are made for instrument and mode in the Active GUI Window.
 Based on the inputs from the user, APT decides whether an observation needs to be broken into multiple pieces called visits, and each visit may involve one or more exposures on a target.
 Details are controlled by the exposure specification provided by the user.
 At the user's discretion, observations can be grouped into observation folders to help organize your proposal.